Past 2 Present Keeper League Rules

 All teams must have a minimum of 30 players, but no more than 35 players by the beginning of the season.
 Owners shall submit lineups, depth charts, pitching rotations, bullpen roles and managerial profiles to the league commissioner.
-Teams are not required to ‘Farm’ players, but may do so as they please.
-Once the season has started, it shall be permissible for a team to have more than or less than 30 men on their roster.
+Teams are not required to ĎFarmí players, but may do so as they please.
+Once the season has started, it shall be permissible for a team to have more than 35 or less than 30 men on their roster.
 This situation could result from a 1 for 2 trade; adding an additional player(s), etc.

 - Addendum - teams will not be required to farm players.
-Any player may be on a team's active roster, but unless they fulfil playing time requirements they may not be used in a lineup or pitching chart.
+Any player may be on a team's active roster, but unless they fulfill playing time requirements they may not be used in a lineup or pitching chart.